 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 If you’re planning to travel to Peru, you’re in for an adventure in one of the most beautiful places on Earth.
-Cusco, Peru is one of those unexpectedly great spots filled with incredible things to do.
+Cusco is one of those unexpectedly great places in Peru filled with incredible things to do.
 Of course, there’s Machu Picchu, which is why most people come to Cusco, but there’s so much more.

 The first time Daniel and I came here, we only planned to spend three days in Cusco.
 Then, four weeks later, we were still here!